Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 – difficulty feeling inspired by work

-– grief and sadness for the person you used to be
+– grief for the person you used to be

 Often burnout gets missed because people are still capable, reliable and admired, but inside, they’re asking: “What am I doing this for, and when did it start costing me this much?”